 The Electoral Commission proposal for MMP (which is what was implemented after the referendum) is very similar to the electoral system that prevails in Germany.
-The country is divided into electoral districts with the number of districts determined by total population; it was 65 in 1996, right after the implementation of MMP, and is currently 71, all nearly equal in population.
-The number of MPs, however, is fixed at 120.
-On election day, citizens cast two votes: the 'party vote' and the 'electorate vote'.
+The country is divided into electoral districts with the number of districts determined by total population; it was 65 in 1996, right after the implementation of MMP, and is at the time of writing this article 71, all nearly equal in population.
+The number of MPs, however, is fixed at 120.13 On election day, citizens cast two votes: the 'party vote' and the 'electorate vote'.
 All nationwide party votes are tallied together (i.e., as if one district).
 Vote shares from the party vote determine the share of votes that a party will get in parliament.
-The electoral formula chosen was Sainte-Lägué, which means that the translation from party vote shares to seat shares in parliament is nearly exact.
-The electorate vote, on the other hand only serves to decide who is the representative at the local level; here plurality rule still abides.
+The electoral formula chosen was Sainte-Laguë, which means that the translation from party vote shares to seat shares in parliament is nearly exact.14 The electorate vote, on the other hand only serves to decide who is the representative at the local level; here plurality